Questions about teaching online? Get support from UBC’s Learning Technology Hub:

 Canvas provides a convenient and secure way to communicate and exchange materials with your students online.
-All UBC courses have matching courses in Canvas automatically created with the students enrolled, even if the instructor has never used Canvas.
+All UBC courses have matching courses in Canvas automatically created, with the enrolled students added, even if you have never used Canvas.

 To use your Canvas course, you will first need to make it visible for students to find.

 - Log in to Canvas from canvas.ubc.ca using your UBC CWL (Campus-Wide Login) name and password.
 This will open your Canvas Dashboard.

 - On your Dashboard, you will find all the courses you are teaching.
 Click any course to open it.